ethdebug/solidity-data-representation/src/types.md

 1. A direct type, or
 2. A multivalue type, all of whose element variables are also of static type.

+(*Remark*: In pre-0.5.0 versions of Solidity, when static-length of arrays of length 0 were allowed, these were automatically static regardless of the base type, since, after all, there are no element variables.)

 A *dynamic type* is any type that is not static.
 (Pointers don't fit into this dichotomy, not being an actual Solidity type.)